Rob Witschge: International career

 Witschge made his debut for the Netherlands on 4 January 1989 in a friendly against Israel (2–0 away win), going on to win 30 caps (three goals) and represent the nation at UEFA Euro 1992 and the 1994 FIFA World Cup.

 Personal life

 Witschge's younger brother, Richard, is also a former footballer and a midfielder.

+Rob is related to Dutch actor Cor Witschge (1925-1991); Rob's grandfather was a cousin of Cor.